 Independent study research projects are an integral and immensely popular component of undergraduate BME education at Duke.
-In any given semester, about one-third of the majors are taking an independent study course.
 Up to two such courses may be counted as BME electives if they are taken in the junior or senior years.

 Students participating in the NAE Grand Challenges Scholar Program and/or contributing to the efforts of the Duke Smart Home may obtain independent study credits for their work if their project is supervised by a BME faculty.